 GIPL launched “Coffee & Something Stronger” on May 5, 2020.
-Each Tuesday GIPL’s Codi Norred invites a faith leader or environmental activist to a conversation on the intersections of faith, climate, and justice.
-Tune into GIPL’s Facebook page every Tuesday at 10:00 AM to watch live and/or watch the rebroadcast on Saturdays at 1:00 PM.
+GIPL’s Codi Norred invites a faith leader or environmental activist to a conversation on the intersections of faith, climate, and justice.
+Tune into GIPL’s Facebook page every last Tuesday at 10:00 AM to watch live and/or watch the rebroadcast on Saturdays at 1:00 PM.

 Scroll down the page to view previous recordings of the webcast.

 Coffee & Something Stronger with Senator Rev. Kim Jackson